 Sharday Mosurinjohn is Assistant Professor in the School of Religion at Queen’s University, Kingston, Ontario.
-Her research concerns esoteric and occult aesthetics, as well as phenomenological and ontological questions with respect to new media and technology, including artificial intelligence.
-She is currently embarking on a Tri-Agency-funded study of existential, social, and political concerns involved in an AI diagnostic tool called the “digital cancer twin.”
-Her forthcoming book with McGill-Queen’s University Press is about boredom, heuristically framed in terms of “spiritual crisis,” in the age of information overload.
+Her research focuses on new religious movements, as well as aesthetic and ontological questions raised by new media and technology.
+She is currently embarking on a Tri-Agency-funded study of existential, social, and political concerns involved in a medical AI diagnostic tool called the “digital cancer twin,” including how we think ourselves through time with predictive AI.
+Her first book The Spiritual Significance of Overload Boredom (2022, McGill-Queen’s University Press), is about boredom, heuristically framed in terms of “spiritual crisis,” in the age of information overload.

 A reflection on the political implications of N. Katherine Hayles’ critical aesthetic inquiry into the ecological relationships between the human and the technological, thought and cognition, and information and materiality.